Home » 30 Minute Meals » Sirloin Tips with Bell Peppers and Onions

 • Use a sharp knife to cut sirloin steaks into 1-inch pieces.

-• Marinade: In a small bowl whisk together the teriyaki sauce, brown sugar, olive oil, chopped parsley, 3 clove minced garlic and red pepper flakes.
+• Marinade: In a small bowl whisk together the teriyaki sauce, brown sugar, olive oil, parsley, 3 clove minced garlic and red pepper flakes.
 Place into a plastic storage bag and refrigerate for several hours or overnight.

 • Prepare: Remove the sirloin tips from the marinade.
 Discard the marinade.